micahamd/psych_exp_generator/README.md

 - CSS3 for styling
 - JavaScript for logic and interactivity

 No external libraries or frameworks are used, making it easy to run in any modern browser without additional dependencies.
+Data is saved in the browser's localStorage for persistence between sessions.

 ## Troubleshooting

 If you encounter issues with screens not displaying properly:
 - Make sure all three files (HTML, CSS, JS) are in the same directory
 - Ensure the browser supports all the JavaScript features used
-- Check that the CSS class "hidden" is properly toggled on the different screens
+- Check that localStorage is enabled in your browser for state persistence
+- Ensure your browser allows file downloads for the data collection feature

 ## Future Development Ideas

 - Add timing precision improvements
 - Include more customization options for experiment appearance
 - Add more trial types and experimental paradigms
-- Implement data collection and export functionality
 - Add support for visual stimuli presentation (images, shapes)
+- Implement network data submission options
+- Add conditional branching based on participant responses